Table of Contents

 - Relevant Practices & Tools

-So much has been written over the years about HR becoming a better business partner, getting a seat at the table, and aligning its efforts (processes, programs, policies, platforms, and practices) with business needs, and yet this continues to be a struggle for many HR leaders and professionals.
-In reality, while most all understand that “doing HR for HR’s sake” does not serve its reason for existence, ensuring HR goal alignment with the business is a core element of making those a reality.
+So much has been written over the years about HR becoming a better business partner, getting a seat at the table, and aligning its efforts (processes, programs, policies, platforms, and practices) with business needs, yet this remains a struggle for many HR leaders and professionals.
+In reality, while most understand that “doing HR for HR’s sake” does not serve its purpose, ensuring HR goal alignment with the business is a core element of making those a reality.
 Sadly, making it happen continues to vex many HR leaders.

 The disconnect between aligning HR goals and business objectives is real

 Research finds that HR goal alignment is lacking in most organizations.
 For example, one study found that over 50% of organizations' HR services and programs are not connected to a specific business purpose.
 Less than 15% of HR teams can articulate how their policies, practices, or programs are designed to impact business goals.
-The risk is that those functions operate much of what HR requires for some assumed and unclear business purpose and value.
+The risk is that those functions perform much of what HR requires for an assumed, unclear business purpose and value.

 And yet... the impact of HR goal alignment is clear

-An abundance of data has proven that a high level of HR goal alignment is associated with substantially higher business outcomes.
+An abundance of data has shown that high HR goal alignment is associated with substantially better business outcomes.
 It has been demonstrated that HR efforts to drive and improve employee engagement, talent development and allocation, employee experience, advanced HR practices, culture, and leadership effectiveness have a pronounced impact on company outcomes.
 They significantly impact revenue, profitability, quality, customer satisfaction and loyalty, market capitalization, and total return to shareholders.

-The value that HR goal alignment brings to the perceived value of the function is also at stake.
+The value that HR goal alignment brings to the function's perceived value is also at stake.
 A common theme is that many leaders and managers have a modest, if not negative, view of HR as a valued business partner.
-This is primarily due to a lack of clearly understood alignment of HR practices, policies, and programs to the business.
+This is primarily due to a lack of clear alignment between HR practices, policies, and programs and the business.
 For example, a recent industry study found that (despite the evidence of HR impact above) only 27% of executives understand that HR impacts revenue growth, customer satisfaction (30%), cost savings (27%), and product or service quality (28%).
-Perhaps worse is the finding that only 53% of HR leaders believe their efforts had a business impact.
+Perhaps worse, only 53% of HR leaders believe their efforts had a business impact.

 Types of HR goals

-Not all HR goals and objectives are the same, and understanding how their applications differ is an essential starting point for every CHRO, CPO, HRBP, and COE or HRSS leader.
-Both types focus on establishing targets and action plans, specifically in service or supporting a related business objective or initiative.
+Not all HR goals and objectives are the same, and understanding how they differ in application is an essential starting point for every CHRO, CPO, HRBP, and COE or HRSS leader.
+Both types focus on establishing targets and action plans, specifically to support a related business objective or initiative.
 HR goal alignment is enhanced when used in both circumstances.

 Strategic business transformation and growth objectives

 These are long-term (annual or multi-year), developmental targets designed to build or enhance enterprise-level capabilities.
-They are often tied to corporate growth and market-shifting aspirations related to a renewed customer focus, product or service introduction, quality enhancement, or market expansions.
-These lend themselves to longer-term HR and talent solutions that involve multiple HR and other functional (e.g., IT, finance) specialists and address challenges such as upskilling all programmers, developing more AI readiness across functions or business units, developing new sources for needed talent, or transforming the compensation strategy.
+They are often tied to corporate growth and market-shifting aspirations, such as a renewed customer focus, product or service introductions, quality enhancements, or market expansions.
+These lend themselves to longer-term HR and talent solutions that involve multiple HR and other functional (e.g., IT, finance) specialists and address challenges such as upskilling all programmers, increasing AI readiness across functions or business units, developing new sources of needed talent, or transforming the compensation strategy.

 Short-term and responsive operational goals

-They address more minor but significant challenges that arise or inhibit the ongoing operations or pathway to larger strategic objectives.
-These tend to be characterized by their shorter-term nature and are targeted at solving issues or improvements in business units, functions, facilities, or working groups.
+They address more minor yet significant challenges that arise or hinder ongoing operations or the pathway to larger strategic objectives.
+These tend to be short-term in nature and are targeted at addressing issues or improving business units, functions, facilities, or working groups.
 These are designed on a smaller scale, often by local or specialized (e.g., COE) HR resources, and can be business (e.g., work process redesign) or specified HR (e.g., team building, special project chartering) solutions.

 The benefits of HR goal alignment